sidvenkatayogi/brilliant-alpha/README.md

   All helpers are inlined in this one file — the Vercel bundler does not reliably resolve relative imports under this repo's ESM setup, so there is no `api/_lib/` tree; pure helpers are exported directly for unit tests.

-Each function verifies identity (Firebase ID token or HMAC token) with the Admin SDK; the client calls them with `fetch` (`src/lib/api.ts`).
+The function verifies the caller's Firebase ID token with the Admin SDK; the client calls it with `fetch` (`src/lib/api.ts`).
 Firebase Auth + Firestore remain the data backend.
-The OpenAI call is **stubbed against the emulator**, so tests and local runs never hit the real API.
+The OpenAI calls are **stubbed against the emulator**, so tests and local runs never hit the real API.

 ## Tech stack